 - Offering weekly virtual sessions focused on breathing for relaxation techniques and teaching some neck and shoulders self-massage techniques.

-- Providing ongoing free access to The Sleep School's online resources and apps, alongside a month-long training programme run in the autumn.
+- Providing ongoing free access to The Sleep School's online resources and apps, alongside two upcoming sessions to be run in the summer.

 - Providing free counselling services to all employees and partners, alongside a 24/7 helpline facility.